benscott/scratchpads-training/advanced-features/customise-dashboard.rst

 Instructions
 ------------

-1. Click on `Dashboard`_ in the :term:`Admin menu`.
-By default the Dashboard shows the *Recent content* block.
+1. In the :term:`Admin menu` go to :term:`Dashboard`.

+2. By default the Dashboard shows the *Recent content* block.
 You can add more blocks by clicking on the *Customize dashboard* link at the top.

    .. figure:: /_static/Dashboard4.jpg